Akmal-CloudFreed/CloudFreed-CloudFlare-solver-bypass/README.md

 ## Usage
 After installing dependencies, you can start using CloudFreed.
 The main functionality is provided through the `CloudFreed` function, which returns the `cf_clearence` cookie necessary for bypassing Cloudflare protection.

-To use CloudFreed in your project, follow these steps:
+To use CloudFreed in your project, look at example.js

-1. Open the `server.js` file located in the CloudFreed directory.
-2. Import the `CloudFreed` function into your project.
-3. Call the `CloudFreed` function with the desired URL as an argument.
-This function will return the `cf_clearence` cookie.
-4. Use the `cf_clearence` cookie in your HTTP requests to the target website to bypass Cloudflare protection.

 ### Example:
 Find example in example.js